Updated May 2021

 - Exercises like walking, stretching, swimming, cycling, yoga or aerobics.
-Physical and Occupational therapy for these strengthening and stretching exercise schedules is recommended
+Physical and occupational therapy for these strengthening and stretching exercise schedules is recommended

 - Stress management, relaxation techniques and hobbies.

-- Support groups and counselling
+- Support groups and counseling

-- Nutritious diet with Vitamin D supplementation
+- Nutritious diet with vitamin D supplementation

-Medicines are given firstly for controlling the inflammation during flare-up periods, secondly to control and improve symptoms, and thirdly to reduce relapses and slow the progression of the disease (DMT- Disease Modifying Therapy).
+Medicines are given firstly for controlling the inflammation during flare-up periods, secondly to control and improve symptoms, and thirdly to reduce relapses and slow the progression of the disease (DMT- Disease-Modifying Therapy).

-For controlling the inflammation medicines like corticosteroids are usually used.
+For controlling the inflammation, medicines like corticosteroids are usually used.

 Some medicines may be prescribed to control a particular prominent symptom like muscle relaxants, anti-depressants, medicines to improve sleep, bladder or bowel function, reduce fatigue and increase walking speed.